CollectiveIndustries/Mangos_Installer/README.md

 Mangos_Installer
 ================

-ci-mangos insall scripts will be ,erged with a new clean server code directory
+ci-mangos install scripts will be merged with a new clean server code directory